openstack/cinder/doc/source/configuration/block-storage/drivers/ibm-storwize-svc-driver.rst

 .. note::

-   When creating a new user on the Spectrum Virtualize family system, make sure the user belongs to the Administrator group or to another group that has an Administrator role.
+   When creating a new user on the Storage Virtualize family system, make sure the user belongs to the Administrator group or to another group that has an Administrator role.

-If using password authentication, assign a password to the user on the Spectrum Virtualize family system.
+If using password authentication, assign a password to the user on the Storage Virtualize family system.
 The driver configuration flags for the user and password are ``san_login`` and ``san_password``, respectively.

 If you are using the SSH key pair authentication, create SSH private and public keys using the instructions below or by any other method.
-Associate the public key with the user by uploading the public key: select the :guilabel:`choose file` option in the Spectrum Virtualize family management GUI under :guilabel:`SSH public key`.
-Alternatively, you may associate the SSH public key using the command-line interface; details can be found in the Spectrum Virtualize family documentation.
+Associate the public key with the user by uploading the public key: select the :guilabel:`choose file` option in the Storage Virtualize family management GUI under :guilabel:`SSH public key`.
+Alternatively, you may associate the SSH public key using the command-line interface; details can be found in the Storage Virtualize family documentation.
 The private key should be provided to the driver using the ``san_private_key`` configuration flag.